 Egg donation is taken into account when doctors see that there are no genetically healthy embryos left.
 According to the Spanish law, egg donation is anonymous.
 Dr Szlarb ensures that when searching for a perfect egg donor for a patient, she always tries to find the one who is as physically close to the recipient as possible.
 The donors always undergo a thorough assessment at the clinic, involving e.g. testing for a variety of infectious and genetic diseases as well as mental health screening.

 Dr Szlarb admits that the pregnancy rates in egg donation are amazing.
-It is possible to bring an over 40-year old female patient to the pregnancy rates of a woman who is 20 years old.
+It is possible enable someone who is over 40 to achieve the pregnancy rate of a woman who is 20 years old.
 After one transfer, 70% of patients are found pregnant, after 2 transfers – 90%, and after 3 transfers – 97%.

-Finally, dr Szlarb says that in order to assure the successful implantation of a genetically normal embryo, it is important to conduct the uterus lining biopsy.
-By the use of ErMap (Endometrial Receptivity Map) it is possible to calculate the exact moment (the so-called ‘implantation window’) for the embryo transfer.
+Finally, Dr Szlarb says that in order to assure the successful implantation of a genetically normal embryo, it is important to conduct the uterus lining biopsy.
+Using ErMap (Endometrial Receptivity Map) it is possible to calculate the exact moment (the so-called ‘implantation window’) for the embryo transfer.
 It is especially important in cases of IVF cycles with own eggs where there is e.g. only one genetically normal embryo generated.
 The uterus lining biopsy is also important to identify and solve immunological issues.
 The latter, identified as one of the most common reasons of miscarriages, are dealt with through the use of individualised treatment protocols.

 We have to differentiate general immunology, which is called rheumatology, from the immunology of implantation.
 In this kind of cases we always write letters to rheumatologists to check if you are not in the acute phase of your autoimmune disease – because this can causing miscarriages.
 Everything else can be influenced by Prednisone.
 I have myself suffered from autoimmune disease when I came to Spain and I was on 10 mg of Prednisolone for 5 years.
 You won’t like it as you have all the side effects, you can also develop Cushing’s syndrome but sometimes rheumatology goes first.
 When your rheumatologist puts you on Prednisone, we have lupus and the majority of autoimmune diseases under full control.
 As you are 39 years old, your euploidy rate is 30%.
 So before you transfer anything to yourself again, please perform an IVF cycle with PGS.
 Please do it in the experienced lab where doctors will not be afraid to hyperstimulate you.
 I want as many eggs as possible out of you now because when you are 41-42, your euploidy rate is lower than now.
 Genetically healthy embryos that you freeze now are like gold.
 It’s for you forever.
 Then, when I know that your embryos are not only good-looking but also healthy, we can always negotiate when we transfer them to you – assuming your full immunology is under rheumatologist’s control.
 When you experience miscarriages despite the fact that we transferred genetically normal embryos, I’ll probably have to do the uterus lining biopsy to see your NK cells and Th1/Th2 ratio balance to apply the immunological protocol that is allowed in the pregnancy.